 My two top fats for biscuits are cold butter or room temperature organic vegetable shortening.
 Butter created a delicious, fluffy biscuit, but it didn’t rise quite as high or create as many flaky layers as vegetable shortening.
 (I also tried lard and had high hopes, but the biscuits made with lard were bland and pale.)

 I know biscuits aren’t health food (and neither is the gravy I bury them in), but I prefer not to use hydrogenated fats in my cooking (here's why).
-All vegetable shortening from Spectrum Organic gave me the tallest, flakiest, and fluffiest biscuits, cold unsalted sweet cream butter was a close second.
+All vegetable shortening from Spectrum Organic gave me the tallest, flakiest, and fluffiest biscuits.
+Cold, unsalted sweet-cream butter was a close second.

 Just know you will make a pretty solid biscuit with either fat option.
 If you like to throw caution to the wind, and your philosophy is YOLO, then, by all means, use Crisco.
 It works great too.

-Tips for Making the Best Biscuits
+Tips for Making Great Homemade Biscuits

 When a recipe has so few ingredients, its success is based on the quality of the ingredients and the technique used in bringing them together.
 For fluffy biscuits, use low protein, self-rising flour, vegetable shortening or butter, and don’t overwork the dough.